List of antibiotics

 The following is a list of antibiotics.
 The highest division between antibiotics is bactericidal and bacteriostatic.
 Bactericidals kill bacteria directly, whereas bacteriostatics prevent them from dividing.
 However, these classifications are based on laboratory behavior.
-The development of antibiotics has had a profound effect on health in people for many years.
-Also, for both people and animals have used antibiotics to treat infections and diseases.
-In practice, both treat a bacterial infection.
+The development of antibiotics has had a profound effect on the health of people for many years.
+Also, both people and animals have used antibiotics to treat infections and diseases.
+In practice, both treat bacterial infections.

 By coverage

-The following are lists of antibiotics for specific microbial coverage.
+The following are lists of antibiotics for specific microbial coverage (not an exhaustive list):

 MRSA

 Antibiotics that cover methicillin-resistant Staphylococcus aureus (MRSA):